nextleap-project/countermitm/source/new.rst

      the finger print of the fake key Bob-MITM and a guess for the challenge ``AUTH``.
-     The adversary cannot learn the challenge ``AUTH``: it cannot observe the bootstrap data in step 1 because of the trusted channel, and
+     The adversary cannot learn the challenge ``AUTH``: it cannot observe the bootstrap data
-     it cannot decrypt the message "vc-request-with-auth".
+     that acts as a second factor in step 1, and it cannot decrypt the message "vc-request-with-auth".
      Therefore,
      this guess will only be correct with probability :math:`2^{-64}`.
      Thus, with overwhelming probability